NemesisRE/qip_mission_template.Altis/README.md

 ## [qip] Missiontemplate

-Ready to go in three two steps:
+Ready to go in two steps:
 * add your `mission.sqm`
 * edit `description.ext`